Rudd-O/dts-recordingstudio/README.md

 * change the settings section in the launch script
   * the correct elastic IP needs to be there
   * the correct hostname needs to be there, and resolving to the IP
+  * put the public SSH key that you want to use to access the server
 * change the hosts file to point to the elastic IP address of the studio
   * originally it says studio.declinefm.com